oracle-livelabs/developer/dev-ai-app-dev-retail/app-architecture/app-architecture.md

 Property graphs simplify working with connected data, such as identifying influencers, predicting trends, or discovering relationships through pattern matching, by offering a more intuitive and efficient way to model and query complex networks.

 **Where is it used**: We implemented property graphs in the demo part of this workshop.
-Loan approval officers can use it to identify potential alternative loans for their customers.
+Return Authorization Specialists can use it to identify potential return recommendations for their customers.

 ## Acknowledgements